Edwin-Shao/Edwin-Shao/README.md

-- 👋 Hi, I’m @Edwin-Shao, a common boy.
+👋 Hi, I’m @Edwin-Shao.

+I am a MRes student in Mechanical Engineering at the University of Nottingham Ningbo China, my research focuses on aerial robotics and control theory.

 <!---
 Edwin-Shao/Edwin-Shao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.